 Most human papillomavirus (HPV) infections clear on their own, but some can linger and lead to serious problems like cancer or genital warts.
-Dr. Daniel Kushner offers comprehensive care for women at his office, Daniel Kushner, MD, in White Plains, New York.
+Dr. Daniel Kushner offers comprehensive care for women at his office, Daniel Kushner, MD, in White Plains and Queens, New York.
 For a thorough evaluation using the most advanced diagnostic tools, call the office to schedule an HPV screening or book your appointment online.

 The human papillomavirus (HPV) covers a group of more than 150 different viruses.
 Affecting nearly 80 million Americans, it’s the most common sexually transmitted disease in the United States.